Established: 2000

 Jaysen Collins, Winemaker.

-(100% Shiraz) Shiraz for The Eleventh Hour is sourced from vineyards located on the Barossa’s Western Ridge, including the Greenock, Stonewell and Marananga sub regions of the Barossa.
-The red clay belt running North to Greenock creates an ideal environment to grow shiraz, the compact soils provide fruit that is juicy, spicy and concentrated.
-Stonewell’s hard redbrown soils add another layer of complexity to the wine, with a darker fruit profile and Marananga’s more loam soil base adds a dense, traditional Barossa fruitcake profile.
-Destemming without crushing, we ferment each parcel with NO cultured yeast in separate batches for 10-14 days in open fermenters before basket pressing.
-Aged in seasoned oak hogsheads and barriques for 20 months, the wine was moved to tank in individual components for several months before blending and bottling without fining or filtration.
-Jaysen Collins, Winemaker.
+(100% Shiraz) Shiraz for The Eleventh Hour is sourced from vineyards located in the Greenock, Koonunga Hill, Tanunda and Marananga sub regions of the Barossa.
+The red clay belt of the Western Ridge running through Greenock creates an ideal environment to grow shiraz.
+Fruit from this region is juicy, spicy and concentrated.
+Marananga and Tanunda has deeper red brown soils giving lifted red fruit aromatics and black olive characters, with the red clays of Koonunga giving power and intensity ,with a firm tannin line.
+Harvesting takes place in the cool of the morning with the fruit destemmed without crushing.
+We ferment each parcel in separate batches in open fermenters before basket pressing and ageing in seasoned oak.
+The wine was moved to tank in individual components for several months before blending and bottling without fining or filtration in December 2024.

 2020 Verto Shiraz RRP $100